Quintrell Thomas

-Quintrell Daron Thomas (born February 21, 1990) is an American professional basketball player for Frata Pallacanestro "Andrea Pasca" Nardò of the Serie A2.
+Quintrell Daron Thomas (born February 21, 1990) is an American professional basketball player.
 He played college basketball for the University of Kansas and the University of Nevada in Las Vegas before playing professionally in Ukraine, Angola, Saudi Arabia, Portugal, Israel and Qatar.

 Early life and college career

 Thomas was born in New York City, New York.
 He attended St. Patrick High School in Elizabeth, New Jersey, where he averaged 16 points, 10 rebounds, two blocks and two steals per game as a senior.
 Thomas was named his team's MVP.

 Thomas started his college basketball career at the University of Kansas, where he played in 26 games and made one start, averaging 1.5 points and 2.0 rebounds per game.
-On July 7, 2009, Thomas was transferred from Kansas to the University of Nevada in Las Vegas, but sat out the 2009–10 season at UNLV per NCAA Transfer rules.
+On July 7, 2009, Thomas transferred from Kansas to the University of Nevada in Las Vegas, but sat out the 2009–10 season at UNLV per NCAA Transfer rules.
 Thomas played three years at UNLV, where he averaged 3.6 points and 3.5 rebounds in 12.4 minutes per game in his senior year.